 This boutique hotel offers seven Secret Cottages along Calabazas Creek, just steps from the property’s restaurant and bar.
 Each cozy cottage features a gas fireplace, Jacuzzi tub, shower, flat-screen TV, fruit and pastry baskets, organic toiletries, free Wi-Fi, and an in-room coffee and honor bar.
 Many have a deck in a creekside setting.
 The Glen Ellen Oyster Gill & Martini Bar features sizzling steaks, fresh seafood, hand-cut pastas, house-made breads, locally grown produce, homemade ice cream, and house-made scones and focaccia.
 The full bar offers more than 600 Sonoma and Napa Valley wines, as well as innovative and classic martinis.

 Glen Ellen Inn, 13670 Arnold Drive, Glen Ellen

 Enjoy affordable luxury in one of 22 guestrooms in a quiet, peaceful setting with a pool, heated spa, and lovely gardens.
 Set along the tree-lined Sonoma Creek, the lodge offers beautiful views of the legendary Valley of the Moon (aka Sonoma Valley), made famous by the writings of Glen Ellen’s most notable former resident, author and adventurer Jack London.
-The lodge’s Wolf House Restaurant offers a stylish Wine Country menu, and the place is a favorite of locals and visitors alike—especially the creekside patio.
-Another favorite is the lodge’s historic Jack London Saloon, steeped in turn-of-the-20th-century history and elegance.
-The saloon offers a full bar, Wine Country vintages, and cuisine from Wolf House restaurant.
+Locals love the lodge’s historic Jack London Saloon, steeped in turn-of-the-20th-century history and elegance.
+The saloon offers a full bar, Wine Country vintages, and Wine Country cuisine.

 Jack London Lodge, 13740 Arnold Drive, Glen Ellen